JanaLasser/network_extraction/README.md

 2) Thankfully, Christoph Gohlke maintains a site with a wide collection of python packages for windows.
-Go to http://www.lfd.uci.edu/~gohlke/pythonlibs/ and download the .whl files for scipy, numpy, matplotlib, cython, networkx, scikit-image, opencv, pillow and shapely that fit your platform.
+Go to http://www.lfd.uci.edu/~gohlke/pythonlibs/ and download the .whl files for scipy, numpy, matplotlib, cython, networkx, scikit-image, opencv, pillow, meshpy and shapely that fit your platform.
 Install the packages by navigating to the directory you saved them in and run

 pip install SomePackage.whl